Unfortunately, punctuality is essential to ensure your tour. Arriving late may result in losing the tour.

 The underground Necropolis may have altered temperature and humidity conditions.
 Visitors with specific physical conditions or claustrophobia are advised against visiting.

-Yes, modest attire is required.
-Shoulders and knees must be covered.
+Yes, clothing appropriate for a place of worship is required.
+Shoulders and knees must always be covered.

 Yes, but advance booking is required, and no discounts are available for groups.